-ImageSpec Attribute Туре JPEG header data or explanation ImageDescription string the JPEG Comment field Orientation int the image orientation XResolution, The resolution and units from the Exif header YResolution, ResolutionUnit Compression string If supplied, must be "jpeg", but may optionally have a quality value appended, like "jpeg:90".
+ImageSpec Attribute Туре JPEG header data or explanation ImageDescription string the JPEG Comment field Orientation int the image orientation XResolution, The resolution and units from the Exif header YResolution, ResolutionUnit Compression string If supplied, must be "jpeg", but may optionally have a quality value appended, like "jpeg: 90".
 Quality can be 1-100, with 100 meaning lossless.
-ICCProfile uint8[] The ICC color profile jpeg:subsampling string Describes the chroma subsampling, e.g., "4:2:0" (the default), "4:4:4", "4:2:2", "4:2:1".
+ICCProfile uint8[] The ICC color profile.
+A variety of other ICCProfile: attributes may also be present, extracted from the main profile. jpeg:subsampling string Describes the chroma subsampling, e.g., "4:2:0" (the default), "4:4:4", "4:2:2", "4:2:1".
 Exif:, IPTC:, XMP:, Extensive Exif, IPTC, XMP, and GPS data are supported by the GPS: reader/writer, and you should assume that nearly everything described Appendix Metadata conventions is properly translated when using JPEG files.